aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 **2.1.1 - Create a development environment**

-To get started with ROS Nav2 bringup on the AWS DeepRacer, we first need to install ROS Navigation on the device.
-Follow the steps below to download and install ROS Navigation.
+To get started with ROS Nav2 bringup for AWS DeepRacer, first install ROS Navigation on the device.

+To download and install ROS Navigation:

+Run the following commands:

 ```
 sudo apt-get update -y